octalmage/HotGifs/README.md

 ![](https://cldup.com/xYsDNqLan4.png)
 =======

-## Description

-Hot Gifs is the quickest way to find gifs and spam your friends.
+Hot Gifs is the quickest way to find great gifs on your computer.

 ## Instructions